danu165/terraform-bugs/README.md

 there hasn't been work on `aws_glue_catalog_database`, `aws_glue_catalog_table` since 3.47.0.
 There also hasn't been any work on `aws_lakeformation_permissions` since 3.49.0.
 Therefore provider version 3.50.0 should behave the same as any other recent version.

+## Updates

+### 2021-08-30
+After contacting AWS support about the lakeformation_permissions_error, we found that permissioning simply works differently for resource-linked tables.
+A role needs SELECT access to the underlying resource (ie. library.books) and DESCRIBE access to the resource-link (ie. library_link.books_link).
+That will allow the role to run SELECT on the resource-linked table.